A Journey Along a Tantalising Slice of the Legendary Silk Road

 A woman gazes out of her window in a dilapidated communist-era tenement block so characteristic of former USSR countries.

-Traditional felt slippers for sale in Osh Bazaar.
+Traditional felt slippers and Ak-kalpak hats for sale in the Osh Bazaar.

 We did what everyone must do when in Kyrgyzstan - sleep in a yurt on a mountaintop.
 Our destination was Son-Kul.
-Son Kul is a large mountain lake on the top of a plateau 3016m above sea level - and, after a couple of hours, I began to feel a little compressed - like my head was in a vice, such was the air pressure.
+Son Kul is a large mountain lake on the top of a plateau 3016 metres above sea level - and, after a couple of hours, I began to feel a little compressed as if my head was in a vice, such was the air pressure at this altitude.
 Indeed, the plastic ball on my roll-on deodorant popped out and flew across the yurt.
-An ongoing headache soon kicked in and, to be honest, I was glad of the descent down the mountain the next day.
+An ongoing headache soon kicked in and, to be honest, I was glad of the descent down the mountain slopes the next day.
 Weather can be unpredictable at this high altitude and we soon found ourselves donning all the clothes we had to keep warm.
-Son-Kul is also the location of a community based tourism project offering yurtstays to foreign tourists.
-Not ones to pass up the chance of doing something out of the ordinary, we booked a one night stay on the mountain, sleeping in a yurt as well as doing some horse riding thrown in for good measure.
-We ate with the shepherd and his family - they had to prepare us special vegetarian meals which we'd helped our guide to buy back in the yurtstay hub town of Kochkor.
-The Kyrgyzs do not understand vegetarianism.
+Son-Kul is also the location of a community-based tourism project offering yurtstays to foreign tourists.
+Not ones to pass up the chance of doing something out of the ordinary, we booked an overnight stay on the mountain, roughing it in a yurt as well as doing some horse riding.
+We ate with the shepherd and his family - they had to prepare us special vegetarian meals which we'd assisted our guide with purchasing back in the town of Kochkor.
+The Kyrgyzstanis do not understand vegetarianism.
 Our hostess, the shepherd's wife, looked dumbfounded when our words were translated to her by our interpreter ("How do they live?" she said in Kyrgyz, looking at us as if we had just landed from Mars).

-The plateau is surrounded by snow-capped mountains - a dramatic landscape in which to go horse riding with the shepherd.
+The Son-Kul plateau is surrounded by snow-capped mountains - a dramatic landscape in which to go horse riding with the shepherd.
 He spoke very limited English, only saying "cold, cold!" when referring to the change in weather and "lunch!" when one of our horses would stop to eat grass.
-He had one of the most characterful faces I have ever seen; deeply cut wrinkles a feature of high-altitude and living outdoors, all of his bottom teeth were missing (bar two) and his upper teeth were all gold - a feature I found to be very common across Central Asia.
-It is not uncommon to spot whole mouths full of gold gnashers.
-Occasionally he would stop to pick plants and vegetation, stuffing it under the saddle of his horse to take back to camp.
+He had one of the most characterful faces I have ever seen; deeply cut wrinkles a feature of high-altitude and a life spent outdoors, all of his bottom teeth were missing (apart from two) and his upper teeth were all gold - a feature I found to be quite common across Central Asia.
+Indeed, seeing mouths full of golden teeth was a frequent sight on my journey around this region.
+Occasionally our shepherd would stop to pick plants and vegetation, stuffing it under the saddle of his horse to take back to camp.
 Having ridden horses, camels and elephants before, I took to riding this latest beast easily.
-A couple of hours later it was too cold on the mountain to go any further and, with our horses dragging us into the lake for a quick drink, and with the two dogs which had been play-fighting around the feet of our horses the whole trip finally tiring, we headed for dinner with the family and our sleep in the yurt.
-Luckily, the shepherd had prepared the fire in our yurt, so it was warm and cosy.
+A couple of hours later it was too cold on the mountain to go any further and, with our horses dragging us into the lake for a quick drink, and with the two dogs which had been play-fighting around the feet of our horses the whole trip finally tiring of their exertions, we headed for dinner with the family.
+Thankfully the shepherd's wife had prepared the fire during our horse ride adventures and so we returned to a warm and cosy yurt.
 Brushing our teeth took place with the help of a bottle of mineral water and a makeshift sink sticking out of the ground in the middle of the plateau.
 The toilet was a metal shack with a hole in the ground.
 It stank to high heaven.
 I decided to hold everything in until we reached our hotel back in the Kyrgyz capital rather than use the thing.
 I wasn't to know then that I would be spending a little more time in the loo back in Bishkek than I had originally anticipated - more of this later.
-The second day started with a bump - up early, a shepherdess-cooked pancake for breakfast and then a quick descent down the mountain - the views to and from to Son-Kul are truly stunning and are, undoubtedly, part of the thrill of travelling to the plateau.
+The second day started with a bump - up early, a shepherdess-cooked pancake for breakfast and then a quick descent down the mountain - the views to and from to Son-Kul are truly stunning and were, undoubtedly, one of the highlights of this leg of the journey.

 The long winding road to the mountain plateau Son-Kul.
 Incredible.